CanglongCl/International-Economics-and-Finance/1 Introduction to the World Economy.md

 - Economic models and deductive reasoning.

 As we will see, trade benefits a nation but not necessarily every individual in the nation

+# Tutorial

+1. How can globalization and international economic integration be measured?

+   - Trade flows

+   - Factor movements

+   - Convergence of prices

+2. What does the trade-to-GDP ratio measure?
+Does a low value indicate that a country is closed to trade with the outside world?

+   - Trade to GDP Ratio: a measure of the relative importance of trade to a national economy.
+It is measured by the ratio of exports plus imports to GDP
+   - No. E.g. The US has a large domestic market that enables its firms/companies to produce large volume to an optima scale without having to sell to foreign markets.

+3. Trade and capital flows were described and measured in relative rather than absolute terms.
+Explain the difference.
+Which term seems more valid - *relative or absolute?* Why?

+   - Absolute values are the dollar amounts of trade and capital flows; whereas relative values are the ratio of dollar amounts but to GDP.
+   - Relative values are better indicator of the importace of trade and capital flows since they are proportional the size of national economies.

+4. What are the new issues in international trade and investment?
+In what sense do they expose national economies to outside influences?

+   - New issues: policy differences b/n nations such as labour standards, environmental standards, copetition,anti-trust policies and industrial support policies;
+   - Negotiations between nations potentially give foreign interests a voice in setting domestic policy which is perceived by foreigners a barrier to trade.